-KCAI also offers a walk-in writing lab, staffed by students who are trained to assist others with their writing.
+KCAI also offers a walk-in writing lab, staffed by students who have been trained to assist others with their writing.
 The lab is located on the second floor of the Jannes Library, where students can receive assistance with both their writing and their research.

-Disability Services
+Disability services